guutz/symbiont-workspace/.docs/symbiont-cms.md

   - Authentication & permissions
   - Serverless functions (future: Hocuspocus for real-time editing)

 - **The Sync Service**: The intelligent bridge between Notion and Nhost.
-It runs on-demand via API routes, reads the `symbiont.config.ts` rules, and synchronizes data.
+It runs on-demand via API routes, reads the `symbiont.config.js` rules, and synchronizes data.

 - **The Control Panel (Notion)**: The human interface for managing content metadata, rich text editing, and workflow (draft/published status).